agrifooddatacanada/OCA_package_standard/README.md

 	- `d` where the community grouping MUST use "d":"_SAID value of entire community grouping_"
    	- `type` where the community grouping MUST use "type":"community/community_name/extension/vX.X" where community_name is the name of the community and versioning MUST follow semantic versioning.
    	- `bundle_digest` where the community grouping MUST use "bundle_digest":_"SAID value of the target bundle which MUST appear in oca_bundle_".
+   	- `overlays` where the community overlays are listed.
  - Each community overlay MUST include the following objects in this specific order (canonicalization):
 	- `d` where the community overlay MUST use "d":"####" where #### is the SAID of the correctly canonicalized overlay.
 	- `type` where the community overlay MUST use type= "community/overlays/community_name/overlay_name/vX.X" where overlay_name is the name of the overlay, community_name is the name of the community and versioning MUST follow semantic versioning.